venGaza/etlPipeline/README.md

-# CDK Template to stand up a simple ETL Pipeline.
+# CDK Template for ETL Pipeline.
 {: .fs-9 }

 Just the Docs gives your documentation a jumpstart with a responsive Jekyll theme that is easily customizable and hosted on GitHub Pages.